loresoft/Privileged/README.md

 Rules are evaluated in the order they are defined, with more specific rules taking precedence:

 1. **Forbid rules** always take precedence over allow rules when both match
-2. Rules are matched based on exact string comparison (case-insensitive by default)
+2. Rules are matched based on exact string comparison
-3. Wildcard rules (`PrivilegeRule.All`, `PrivilegeRule.All`) match any value
+3. Wildcard rules `PrivilegeRule.Any` match any value
 4. Alias expansion happens during rule matching

 ### String Comparison